Spanish Translations and Spanish Interpretations

 - Translations of birth and marriage certificates, immigration papers and other legal documents.

-- Translations of marketing materials, market research surveys, videos, web pages, multimedia presentations.
+- Translations of marketing materials, market research surveys, videos, website pages, multimedia presentations.

-- Translation for specialized business: industry, medical, financial, legal, educational and personal documents.
+- Translation for specialized business: movie scripts, medical, financial, legal, educational and personal documents.

 - Simultaneous and consecutive interpretation for conferences, human resource meetings, trade shows, tourism and personal events.